chenxingqiang/secret-learn/doc/modules/model_evaluation.rst

     percentage in the range [0, 100] is converted to a relative value in the range [0, 1] by dividing by 100.
 Thus, an error of 200% corresponds to a relative error of 2.
-    The motivation here is to have a range of values that is more consistent with other error metrics in jax-sklearn, such as `accuracy_score`.
+    The motivation here is to have a range of values that is more consistent with other error metrics in secret-learn, such as `accuracy_score`.

     To obtain the mean absolute percentage error as per the Wikipedia formula, multiply the `mean_absolute_percentage_error` computed here by 100.